 - 1. Include core program costs in the base budget. - 2.
-As appropriate, maintain level services, i.e., this year's program projected at FY 24 costs. - 3.
+As appropriate, maintain level services, i.e., this year's program projected at FY 25 costs. - 3.
 Develop analysis of FTE allocations for special subject areas and staffing needs for existing programs and deploy resources, as necessary, in line with projected enrollments. - 4.
 Review programs which include positions initiated or partially funded by expiring gifts, grants, fees and tuitions or recently adjusted programs and examine the financial implications for future costs. - 5.
-Include considerations related to: - a. cost of living adjustments for non-bargaining group employees. - b. contract negotiations with the teacher union, - c. impact of the DoDEA contract is known through FY 25 - d. impact of projected increases in the cost of health benefits directly on the Hanscom budget and indirectly on Town finances. - 6.
+Include considerations related to: - a. cost of living adjustments for non-bargaining group employees. - b. contract negotiations with the Education Support Personnel (MTA) and Food Service (AFSCME) - c. impact of the DoDEA contract is known through FY 25 - d. impact of projected increases in the cost of health benefits directly on the Hanscom budget and indirectly on Town finances. - 6.
 Carefully monitor usage of fuel and energy, review historical data and build projections in collaborations with the District's energy vendors and collaborative partners.
-Incorporate the long-term energy (electricity and gas) prices locked in during FY18 and continue through FY 24 (end date 10/31/2023).
-The new Lincoln School is only locked in through December 2, 2022.
-Administration is currently preparing to rebid electricity this fall to accommodate for the delay in the photovoltaic arrays coming online. - 7.
+Incorporate the long-term energy (electricity and gas) prices locked in during FY18 and continue through FY 25 (end date 10/31/2023).
+The new Lincoln School will be solar powered for its first fiscal year in FY 25. - 7.
 Apply special revenue funds as agreed to with the Finance Committee (e.g. Medicaid). - 8.
 Maintain METCO enrollment at 91 students if possible but budget for the anticipated enrollment. - 9.
 It is the recommendation of the Administration to plan budgets to level fund state and federal grants, state aid, and revolving accounts, e.g., tuition and fees, but analyze on a fund-by-fund basis to reflect specific situations. - 10.
 Identify opportunities for savings through both bottom-up and top-down reviews of budget proposals.

-FY 24 Budget Development Timeline
+FY 25 Budget Development Timeline